 Following his residency he worked as an equine surgeon in private practice in New York and Switzerland before accepting the position as Head of the Orthopaedic Department at the Bell Equine Veterinary Clinic in Kent, England in 2005.
 In March 2009 he was appointed Head of the Equine Hospital and University Equine Surgeon at The Queen's Veterinary School Hospital of the University of Cambridge.
 Emmanuel is now working as a Consultant for Equine Orthopaedics for private equine clinics in East Anglia and the Southeast of England with a focus on lameness and performance diagnostics/therapeutics and orthopaedic surgery.
 Emmanuel has published several clinical articles in peer-reviewed veterinary journals and lectures regularly at national and international courses/conferences on equine orthopaedics.

 European & RCVS Specialist in Equine Surgery

-Graham is interested in all areas of Surgery esp.
-Orthopaedics and General Soft Tissue Surgery.
+Graham is interested in all areas of Surgery especially Orthopaedics and General Soft Tissue Surgery.
 His interests however also include Diagnostic Imaging and Ophthalmology.
 Graham has been lecturing extensively across the UK and also in Europe and is an Editor for Equus Vetstream.
-Graham has published over 60 referred papers and book chapters and is one of the editors of the book ‘Clinical Equine Medicine, Surgery and Reproduction’.
-He has furthermore been the team vet for the British Driving Team from 1994-2000 and for the British Dressage and British Vaulting Teams in 2002.
-Graham was also a FEI veterinary delegate at the Athens 2004 Olympics.Full details
+He has published over 60 refereed papers and book chapters and is one of the editors of the book ‘Clinical Equine Medicine, Surgery and Reproduction’.
+Graham has furthermore been the team vet for the British Driving Team from 1994-2000 and for the British Dressage and British Vaulting Teams in 2002.
+He was also a FEI veterinary delegate at the Athens 2004 Olympics.Full details

 United KingdomMore Info